Council Approved Dropped Kerb Contractors

 • It has to be at least 1.5 m away from street lamps and various other street furniture.

-• It must meet visibility guidelines; this depends upon the type of road.
+• It must meet visibility guidelines; this depends on the type of road.

 The removal of tree roots should be avoided.

-• The incline from your home to the road must not be too steep.
+• The slope from your property to the road must not be too steep.

-• Lastly, you as the property owner must agree to the kerb being dropped; for example, a tenant can not apply on their landlord’s behalf.
+• Lastly, you as the property owner must consent to the kerb being dropped; for example, a renter can not apply on their landlord’s behalf.

 We cover all these local areas and lots more- Sutton in Ashfield & New Cross, Sutton Forest Side, Dalestorth, Skegby, Stanton Hill, Bleak Hills, Ladybrook, Huthwaite, Teversal, Fackley